 - Public excretion

 Understanding this generalization, the longer a person remains situated in a homeless encampment, the more likely he or she is to become more heavily involved in lesser crimes (like those mentioned a moment ago).
-Public intoxication, public urination, panhandling, and trespassing all negatively impact the neighborhood or zone around a homeless encampment.
+Public intoxication, public urination, panhandling, and trespassing all negatively impacts the neighborhood or zone around a homeless encampment.
 Although these crimes are not serious in the grand scheme of criminality, they do have a significant impact on the larger community.

 In addition to these crimes, illicit drug usage usually is a significant issue in many homeless encampments.
 As a result, drug dealing oftentimes becomes a highly serious problem around homeless encampments.

 Because of the drug usage in encampments, drug dealers end up in the zone where these camps exist.
 The presence of these oftentimes violent individuals renders the surrounding neighborhood more dangerous than would otherwise be the case.

 Threats to Business Viability

 Homeless encampments have a direct and negative impact on business viability.
 The conduct engaged in by some people in homeless encampments is undesirable when engaged in near businesses.

 Things like public urination, panhandling, and public intoxication interfere with the ability of a business to serve the needs of its customers or clients.
 When this type of activity occurs at the location of businesses, members of the community will cease to patronize those enterprises.